WomenWhoCode/WWCodeMobile/coding-projects/ios/README.md

    - Claim GitHub issue with a comment.
    - Fork this repository.
    - Create a new branch: `git checkout -b feature/your-feature`.
+     - Name the branch `<work being done: feature, bug fix>/<issue number>_short description of the issue`
    - Commit your changes: `git commit -am 'Add new feature'`.
    - Push to the branch: `git push origin feature/your-feature`.
    - Submit a pull request.

   For more detailed instructions and a tutorial on the open source contribution workflow, see links to recordings and slides of past workshops in the [Resources](/coding-projects/resources/) folder.

+  Here is an [article](https://jarv.is/notes/how-to-pull-request-fork-github/) that walks you through how to fork a repo to how to submit a pull request

   **Types of Contributions Accepted**:
    - Feature coding